 No material assumptions or judgements were applied to, nor is any material uncertainty associated with, the recognition and valuation of other liabilities.

 D.3.5 Changes made to recognition and valuation bases and estimations during the reporting period

-The Company adopted IFRS 16 with effect from 1 January 2019.
-The impact of this is detailed in section D.1.10.
-No other material changes were made to the bases used to recognise and value other liabilities, or to their estimations, during the reporting period.
+No material changes were made to the bases used to recognise and value other liabilities, or to their estimations, during the reporting period.